Ballard Pippins: History

 Minor league baseball began in the Ballard, Washington neighborhood of Seattle, Washington in 1914.
 The Ballard "Pippins" became members of the six–team Class B level Northwestern League when the Portland franchise relocated during the season.
 The Seattle Giants, Spokane Indians, Tacoma Tigers, Vancouver Beavers and Victoria Bees joined Ballard in 1914 league play after the move.

 During the 1914 season, Portland Colts owner William W. McCredie reportedly sold the Colts to timber mogul Quinn Farr, who relocated the franchise to the Ballard, Seattle, Washington neighborhood, his hometown.
 McCredie claimed the Portland franchise was going to be revoked for the 1915 season because travel expenses to the city were too high.
-The move gave Seattle two local league franchises in 1914.
+The move gave Seattle two local minor league franchises in 1914.

 The Ballard use of the "Pippins" moniker corresponds with local agriculture in the region.
 By definition, a "pippin" refers to varieties of apples.

 On July 20, 1914, the Portland Colts Northwestern League franchise relocated to Ballard, Washington with a record of 36–60.
 After compiling a 22–36 record while based in Ballard, the Colts/Pippins team finished last in the final six–team Northwestern League final standings.
-The Pippins placed 6th in the final standings with an overall record of 58–96, finishing 39.0 games behind the 1st place Vancouver Beavers.
+The Pippins placed sixth in the final standings with an overall record of 58–96, finishing 39.0 games behind the first place Vancouver Beavers.
 Nick Williams was the team manager in both locations.
 In the final league standings, Vancouver (96–56), Seattle Giants (95–61), Spokane Indians (84–68), Victoria Bees (64–87) and Tacoma Tigers (64–93) finished ahead of Ballard.

 The Ballard Pippins franchise folded following the 1914 season, replaced in the six–team 1915 Northwestern League by the Aberdeen Black Cats.

 Ballard, Washington has not hosted another minor league team.
 The once independent city, had been incorporated into Seattle, Washington in 1907.